CurtisVermeeren/SnippetBox/README.md

 `-secret=` can be used to specifiy a secret token used for creating sessions

-## Database

-Database is provided using MySQL

-Schema sql files are available at the root of the project to create the database matching specific chapters.

-For development a default MySQL user is created in the schema with username of `web` and password of `pass`

 ## config.env
 This file contains setup for the project.

 DB_CONNECTION is the connection string for your MySQL database.

 SESSION_SECRET is a 32 Byte string for creating sessions.

+## Database
+Database is provided using MySQL

+Schema sql files are available at the root of the project to create the database matching specific chapters.
+Apply the chapter-3 file before the chapter-11 file.

+For development a default MySQL user is created in the schema with username of `web` and password of `pass` which can be used for your connection string in the config.env file.

 ## Generating a self-signed TLS certificate
 You can generate a self-signed TSL certificate for development using GO itself.

 On Windows from the tls directory of the project run `go run PATHTOGOSOURCE\src\crypto\tls\generate_cert.go --rsa-bits=2048 --host=localhost` replacing the path to the generate_cert.go file with your own systems path to the Go source.